-Brighton Council has developed a draft Activity Centre Strategy to support planning, economic development, and investment in response to the area's rapid population growth.
+Brighton Council has developed an Activity Centre Strategy to support planning, economic development, and investment in response to the area's rapid population growth.

 What are Activity Centres?